-Mike Cappuccio, founder of N.E.T.R.
-Inc., a heating and cooling company based in Massachusetts, discusses winter ductless preparation and options.
+Mike Cappuccio, owner of N.E.T.R..
+Inc., a residential and commercial heating and cooling company based in Massachusetts,, discusses furnace brands and options.

-John Maher: Hi, I am John Maher and I’m here today with Mike Cappuccio, owner of N.E.T.R.
+John Maher: Hi, I’m John Maher.
+I’m here today with Mike Cappuccio, owner of N.E.T.R.
 Inc., a heating and cooling company in Massachusetts.
-Today we’re talking about winter ductless prep and options.
-Welcome Mike.
+And we’re talking today about furnace brands and options.
+Welcome, Mike.

 Mike Cappuccio: Good afternoon, John.
 How are you?